virtadpt/Experiments/README.md

-This is a public repository of all of the crazy stuff I mess around with.
+This is a public repository of all of the stuff I mess around with.
 In here, you'll find shell scripts I wrote to carry out certain tasks, ideas that made me go "Hmmmm....", source code, and whatever else I happened to be messing with at the time.
 Some of you may find it helpful or interesting, some of you